mylescarey2019/political-role-play/README.md

 player attack rating goes up with each attack when choosing opponent know that low Heath character could have a slightly stronger attack rating and high Health character could have slighly weaker attack rating - so there is some variablity.
-Road to victory is generally picking low Health opponents first.
+Road to victory is generally to attack low Health opponents first.
 But know when choosing your character that a low Health one could win the game (sometimes) if played well and if chance falls right.
 Likewise a high Health character doesn't guarenteed you will make to the general election.